Making public places safer

 Following a request from Frampton Cotterell Church of England Primary School and communicating with residents directly affected, we are trialling a ‘school street’ on the road directly outside the school.
 A section of the road will be closed to motorised traffic between 3pm and 3.45pm Monday to Friday during term time.

 A school street ensures that parents, carers, and their children can maintain social distance when leaving the school at the end of the day.
 School streets is part of a national campaign which also aims to reduce congestion and improve air quality and road safety as well as encouraging active travel to school and healthier lifestyles for families.

 Access for emergency vehicles will be maintained.
 Residents within this section of road will be asked to avoid entering and leaving during the 45-minute closure each day.
 A member of staff from the school however will be present during the closure to allow residents to use the road if necessary.

-The staff member will put out and remove cones and ‘road closed’ signs each day and permanent diversion signs will be in place around the area to ensure drivers are aware of the closure.
+Permanent diversion signs will be in place around the area to ensure drivers are aware of the closure.

 Parks and open spaces

 All our parks and open spaces have remained open since restrictions were put in place.
 As guidelines have now changed and people are getting out and about more, it is essential that these facilities remain safe spaces for us all to visit.

 - guidance for all visitors to our parks and open spaces

 - social distancing markers in our busiest parks